Ireland and Scotland Tours & Trips

 Highlights of Ireland & Scotland

-Sachin, traveled in August
+Patricia, traveled in April

 Dublin's Trinity College marks the start of a route through Ireland's Wild Atlantic Way to Scotland's Highland landscapes.
 Waterford Crystal factory, the 668-foot Cliffs of Moher, and the UNESCO-listed Giant's Causeway lead to Scotland's historic cities and lochs.